Exegetical Study Notes on the Greek TextPDF eBook

-A complete copy of this exegetical commentary on the Greek text of the Epistle of Paul to the Ephesians is available for download as a 199p A5 PDF eBook.
+These exegetical notes are available for download in the form a 199p A5 PDF eBook Commentary on the Greek text of the Epistle of Paul to the Ephesians.
 Follow the link at the bottom of the page.

 Paul the apostle probably wrote this letter from Rome somewhere between the years 56-60AD.
 It seems he was in prison, so he was probably in the same situation as described at the end of the book of Acts.
 Ephesians presents as a speech, an address or homily, in the form of a letter intended for a wide audience, addressing general issues of Christian theology and ethics, rather than a letter addressing a specific problem.
 A.T.
 Lincoln argues that it is a general letter seeking to encourage believers in a "variety of settings", to "further knowledge of their salvation, greater appreciation of their identity as believers and as members of the church, increased concern for the church's unity, and more consistent living in such areas as speech, sexuality, and household relationships."

 Structure of Ephesians